Kalaga Thalaivan: Production

 It was announced that Udhayanidhi Stalin would be doing a film with Magizh Thirumeni as the director.
 On 25 July 2022, the title of the film was announced to be Kalaga Thalaivan with the first look poster of the film being released.
 It is produced under the banner of Red Giant Movies.
 It was also reported that, Nidhhi Agerwal was cast in as the female lead opposite Udhayanidhi Stalin.
 The shooting of the film began on 7 December 2020.
 Sources reported that Kalaga Thalaivan will be a political thriller film but Magizh Thirumeni clarified that it would be an action thriller.

 Music

-The music is composed by Srikanth Deva and Arrol Corelli while the former did the film score.
+The music is composed by Arrol Corelli and Srikanth Deva while the latter did the film score.
 The audio rights were acquired by Sony Music India.
 The first single titled "Hey Puyale" was released on 9 November 2022.
 The second single titled "Neeladho" was released on 11 November 2022.